Woman on her phone with text "engage more B2B buyers"

 • Conducting research to identify who your target audience follows and subscribes to.

-• Dig deeper to pinpoint which types of content get the most engagement.
-Is it tutorials?
-Reviews?
-Something else?
-With the input of your influencer, you can make highly valuable content for your target audience.
+• Dig deeper to pinpoint which content types get the most engagement—tutorials, reviews, or something else.
+With your influencer's input, you can make highly valuable content.

 Internal B2B influencers drive demand generation